Best credit cards in the UK 2024. Rated by experts

 British Airways American Express Credit Card

-• Benefits: Collect 1 Avios for every £1 you spend plus a 5,000 Avios welcome bonus if you spend £1,000 in your first 3 months.
-You'll also bag a companion voucher (use this to take a companion with you on the same flight) if you spend £12,000 in a membership year (membership years start and end on the anniversary of taking out the card).
+• Benefits: Collect 1 Avios for every £1 you spend plus a 5,000 Avios welcome bonus if you spend £2,000 in your first 3 months.
+You'll also bag a companion voucher (use this to take a companion with you on the same flight or, if travelling solo, a 50% discount on the Avios price you pay for your flight) if you spend £15,000 in a membership year (membership years start and end on the anniversary of taking out the card).

 • Account fee: £0.